 By scientific contingency things can be explained according to the agency they’re contingent on.
 For example an apple falling from a tree is contingent on gravity, planets are contingent on the propulsion and collection of gases and matter, etc. Everything within time can be explained this way since we know time is forward moving and everything progresses from a previous state all the way back to the beginning.
 Even if there were one equation that explained the theory of everything we would still be left with the question of why this theory?
 Why is the physical universe ordered the way it is?
 Because we live ‘in the program’ (Matrix style) we can never know truths outside the program so what is the point of our knowing anything?
 Why is nature organized in such a harmonious way as to provide us with the intellectual capacity to understand the laws of nature with laws that are intelligently and rationally organized?
 The laws of nature could be unintelligible, they could be randomly unordered.
 The human mind could be primitively conscious, like dogs.
 That could be a more reasonable existence; pushing the rock up the hill, never asking why, valuing nothing outside of time, hoping for nothing outside of time, just mortally being.
 As Stephen Hawking asked: “Why does the universe go to all the bother of existing?
 What is it that breathes fire into the equations and makes a universe for them to describe?”

 We search for meaning but we live in chaos.
-There are hurricanes, that humans take no part in creating thus have no control in avoiding, that annihilate entire regions.
+There are hurricanes, that humans take no part in creating, have no control in stemming, that annihilate entire regions.
 There is cancer that decimates entire families.
 Murder can be blamed on human behavior but what about natural disaster?
 What about all the biological effort that goes into creating a beautiful, complex, and absolutely unique baby only to see them die from SIDS or some other infant mortality condition.
 How is it even reasonable for people to live until 80 and then die?
 Why, if you think about it, is that comforting?
 Death at any age makes the self conscious life absurd if there is no transcendent purpose.
+How many quantitative seconds must a life acquire to make it ‘long’ and ‘lived’ and ready for its inevitable death?

 Ironically in Genesis we are told by God not to eat of the tree of knowledge yet we are created with the agency of knowing.
 Is this to teach us a lesson?
 Of what mortal purpose?
 Of an immortal purpose, that of the afterlife?
 Why bother with the physical world, why not start in the afterlife?
 If God created people not out of necessity but out of an abundance of love, in order to share that love, why bother with the theatrics of this intelligible yet unintelligible cosmos?
 Perhaps the only real practice of human free will and self consciousness is suicide, right away.
 The philosopher Pliny the Elder said “God cannot commit suicide even if he wished to but man can do so anytime he chooses.”
 God cannot commit suicide because it’s against his nature.
 God is and can never not be.
 What if humanity as a collective committed suicide, wielded death as the only force it has control of and thus humanity snuffed out it’s own existence which it is endowed with the power to do?
 Not only refusing to digest the knowledge of the cosmos as it is provided impotently but freely removing the human mind from creation especially in the Christian model of the ultimate purpose to be with God.
 Would there have been a purpose for our wondering mind on this mortal universe?
 This would be the only revolt the program could take against and for the programmer.
 But the programmer traps us yet by denying us ‘the constitution for suicide’, instilling the instinct for living and a natural fear of death.
 Interestingly, even Jesus Christ with his divine purpose known to him feared his own death and cried out “My God, why have you forsaken me?”

 Perhaps we’re the carnival set in motion for entertainment.
 But God is benevolent, right?
 We are made in the image of God with faculties that search for the transcendent.
 In the bible we are told we see through a glass darkly in this universe hinting at a higher purpose for our race.
 Can the program transcend the hardware?
 Is the code (the laws of nature) the window into this transcendence?
 Why, then, are we told not to pursue transcendent knowledge, knowledge that only God knows?
 If we are only to pursue mortal endeavors within finite time then why give us the intelligence to ask why?
-Also, if God doesn’t want us to transcend the programming (thus becoming Gods ourselves) then why has he not only created a rational knowable universe and a human species with the instinct to ask why but also a personal relationship where he intervenes from outside time, meddling with the program, teasing us with his presence.
+Also, if God doesn’t want us to transcend the programming (becoming Gods ourselves) then why has he not only created a rational knowable universe and a human species with the instinct to ask why but also a personal relationship where he intervenes from outside time, meddling with the program, teasing us with his presence.
 If for the next life then why subject us to this life and make it a grave sin to commit suicide?
-If to see if we really love him, he himself set it up where we naturally don’t and only by his grace can we love him.
+If to see if we really love him, he himself allowed the premise in which we naturally don’t and only by his grace can we love him.
 He could have skipped this intermediary step.
-If our ultimate purpose is to one day live with God in the Christian model where his kingdom would be on earth as it is in heaven would that mean the ultimate progression is God, the timeless programmer, entering the program and becoming subject to time as we are?
-But then time would be more powerful than God and God is omnipotent.
-Or in the new kingdom would there be no forward progression of time?
-Just static states?
-Or infinite time at once?
-Or would earth be lifted outside of time?
-But then why the description ‘on earth as it is in heaven’?
-Heaven (timelessness) would be brought to earth?
-Then why the bother of time and death in the first place?
-If the Christian goal is to be with God how does our mortal universe merge with God’s timeless immortality and how is suicide not the best solution to break free of mortal time?
+If our ultimate purpose is to one day live with God in the Christian model where his kingdom would be on earth as it is in heaven, death conquered and with it time, what does that mean?
+C.S.
+Lewis describes this ultimate destination as rather than being with the effects of what ‘goodness’ is or what ‘justice’ is or what ‘beauty’ is we will be with Goodness itself, with Justice itself, with Beauty itself.
+As creatures in creation we cannot understand the fullness of being in Goodness.
+We only know what goodness is like.
+But why the bother of time, mortality and death in the first place?
+If the Christian goal is to be with God how does our mortal universe merge with God’s immortality and how is suicide not the best solution to break free of the likeness and be one with the reality?

-Of course, biblically suicide is wrong because life is sacred and one’s life is the property of God’s and thus to commit suicide is to deride God’s prerogatives but the counterargument as the philosopher David Hume said is that, if such is the case, then to save someone’s life is also to deride God’s prerogatives.
+Of course, biblically, suicide is wrong because life is sacred and one’s life is the property of God’s and thus to commit suicide is to deride God’s prerogatives but the counterargument as the philosopher David Hume said is that, if such is the case, then to save someone’s life is also to deride God’s prerogatives.
+Furthermore, prayer derides God’s prerogatives.

 Why does God insist on the universe the way it is or insist on it existing at all?
 Why engender us with free will to ask why, to make free choices but then override our freedom with the frustration of the unknowable and the natural drive to keep asking.
 Perhaps the definition of insanity is instead of asking the same question and expecting a different answer asking the same question and expecting any answer.

 If life is meaningless then suicide makes sense but I refuse to accept that the universe would be arranged so methodically with meaningful patterns and the human race designed with such mental capacity to decode the program and wonder about the programmer if it’s all for naught.
 I refuse to accept that life is absurd.
 I believe in a reason and I believe the reason is benevolent.
 I think I’ll keep living and anyone that marvels at the patterns of the universe should too.
-Though, in the program, we’ll never know why; siri has no knowledge, either, of this magnificent universe that exists outside her program or the reason for her existence so too we have no idea what magnificence exists outside our program and the reason for our existence but just because we don’t know doesn’t mean it’s not there and if our program is so beautifully designed to allow for extrospection then what’s outside our program must be divine.
-God?
+Though, in the program, we’ll never know why; siri has no knowledge, either, of this magnificent universe that exists outside her program or the reason for her existence so too we have no idea what magnificence exists outside our program and the reason for our existence but just because we don’t know doesn’t mean it’s not there and if our program is so beautifully designed to allow for extrospection (that no other creature, even poor siri, has) then what is outside our program must be divine.